 9:00-11:30 a.m.—Compendium release briefing

 The Disability Research Consortium (DRC), a collaborative effort of the Social Security Administration, Mathematica, and the National Bureau of Economic Research, is building the evidence base necessary to improve the national disability support system and reduce government costs.
 A two-day research meeting and webinar on October 15 and 16, 2013 highlighted DRC research findings and their implications.

 Association for Public Policy Analysis & Management 2013 Fall Research Conference

-The Association for Public Policy Analysis & Management (APPAM) will hold its 2013 Fall Research Conference from November 7 to 9 in Washington, DC.
-The conference theme is “Power of the Past –Force for the Future.”
+The Association for Public Policy Analysis & Management (APPAM) held its 2013 Fall Research Conference from November 7 to 9 in Washington, DC.
+The conference theme was “Power of the Past –Force for the Future.”
 APPAM is dedicated to improving public policy and management by fostering excellence in research, analysis, and education.

 American Public Health Association Annual Meeting & Exposition

-The 141st American Public Health Association (APHA) Annual Meeting & Exposition will be held from November 2 to 6, 2013, in Boston, MA.
+The 141st American Public Health Association (APHA) Annual Meeting & Exposition was held from November 2 to 6, 2013, in Boston, MA.
 With more than 13,000 attendees, this is the oldest and largest gathering of public health professionals in the world.
-APHA’s program addresses current and emerging health science, policy, and practice issues in an effort to prevent disease and promote health.
+APHA’s program addressed current and emerging health science, policy, and practice issues in an effort to prevent disease and promote health.